 In this regard, we again return to the renewed questions of liberty posed by the pandemic, and see further how these are indeed live, complex and unsettled issues that are genuinely challenging for everyone, not just those already committed to outdated or overly rigid ideologies.
 Loaded with such strongly positive normative valences, liberty, and freedom of movement in particular, bears significant expectations regarding its compatibility with what is deemed of greatest value and importance in human life.
 However, contending underlying value systems not only pitch various interpretations of ‘liberty’ against its supposed opposite of constraint, but also against itself, in diverse forms of liberty.
 Compounding the paradoxical complexity of restraints on movement as potentially key conditions to preserve a more general freedom of movement (discussed above), then, here we find that the liberty to move around as one wishes may well conflict with, not be in mutual support with, the liberty to go out with friends, enjoy uplifting and collective aesthetic experience or encounter unfamiliar places and cultures.
 Yet it is the latter that may well be identified, in such an instance, as the real locus of value, without which life is made irreparably poorer.
-Or, at least, this may be the conclusion of many individuals, even as the state is unlikely to come to similar conclusions, privileging instead ‘hard-headed’ biopolitical decisions of collective system health.
+Or, at least, this may be the conclusion of many individuals, even as the state is unlikely to come to similar conclusions, privileging instead ‘hard-headed’ biopolitical decisions of collective system health – and ones that de facto and by default most likely continue to deploy existing ‘sovereign individual’ conceptions that privilege existing mobility elites and dominant models of economy.
 In short, then, Covid-19 has exposed profound and insoluble tensions between the maximization of ‘liberty’ at both individual and systemic levels, with both likely valuing ‘liberty’ for different reasons and in different manifestations.

 At its most intense, the accelerating circulation of money, people and things presupposed by global capitalism and its form of nation-state emerges as, not just different to, but incompatible with the freedom of movement that may deliver what individuals, given the choice and the chance, actually would value.
 Contending visions of the future of tourism and leisure mobility are currently set in the midst of this maelstrom of understanding.
 Here again, therefore, as an example of the government of complex system problems of the sort that are likely to recur frequently in the Anthropocene (Tyfield 2018), the pandemic is arguably humanity’s first proper encounter with a new politics essentially contesting, and so profoundly redefining, ‘liberty’; and with questions of tourism, mobility (for its own or leisure’s sake) pivotal.
-Furthermore, in such circumstances the right to travel – at least on some occasions and in common circumstances – for no reason at all emerges as a key issue of mobility justice, as relevant and important to the unprivileged as their access to, say, a safe, healthy, affordable and sustainable commute.
+Furthermore, in such circumstances the right to travel – at least on some occasions and in common circumstances – for no reason at all emerges as a key issue of mobility justice, as relevant and important to the unprivileged as their access to, say, a safe, healthy, affordable and sustainable commute or migration.